Peyton232/HTTPServerGenerator/README.md

 * None.

 ## Future Features
-* Passing in of a csv file to generate both dart reciever and go server
+* Passing in of an openapi YAML to generate both dart reciever and go server
+* generate openapi files as well as the basic integrations for business logic and chi router system
 * Creation of custom dart and go models with 1 to 1 comparison
 * Comments mirrored in each codebase
 * Automatic restriction on illegal call types